 GeneCards Summary for GJC2 Gene

 GJC2 (Gap Junction Protein Gamma 2) is a Protein Coding gene.
-Diseases associated with GJC2 include Leukodystrophy, Hypomyelinating, 2 and Lymphedema, Hereditary, Ic.
-Among its related pathways are Myometrial Relaxation and Contraction Pathways and Gap junction trafficking.
+Diseases associated with GJC2 include Leukodystrophy, Hypomyelinating, 2 and Spastic Paraplegia 44, Autosomal Recessive.
+Among its related pathways are Gap junction trafficking and Signaling in Gap Junctions.
 GO annotations related to this gene include gap junction channel activity.
-An important paralog of this gene is GJA1.
+An important paralog of this gene is GJC1.

 UniProtKB/Swiss-Prot for GJC2 Gene